Frequently Asked Questions

 Why aren’t transportation and public realm recommendations included in this planning work?

 This planning work will create a framework to shape future development along the Broadway corridor.
-Although development and streetscape design are related, the tools used to modify each are different, which is why they are being discussed separately.
+Although development and streetscape design are related, the tools used to modify each are different, which is why they are being implemented separately.

 There is ongoing coordination between the Chicago Department of Transportation (CDOT), Department of Planning and Development (DPD) and local aldermanic offices (46, 47, 48) to ensure strategies are complementary.